 A year ago, I considered my income on the lower end of average.
 While I was proud of paying off my student loans and saving a lot for retirement, I still felt like I was behind when comparing myself to Calgary’s high-earning elite.
 I don’t anymore.

 It seems crazy to me that I ever operated from any other perspective than that I am in a position of abundance, with more than I need to be comfortable or happy — and more than enough to give away.
 I have the luxury of earning enough to make ends meet and get ahead, and that is incredible.
-In the wake of an economic crisis where many people a struggling to keep a roof over their heads and food on the table, I have the privilege of not having to live on the edge.
+In the wake of an economic crisis where many people are struggling to keep a roof over their heads and food on the table, I have the privilege of not having to live on the edge.
 Some of this is my own hard work, but so much of it is just sheer dumb luck that I cannot help but be grateful for it every day.

 This has inspired me to increase my charitable giving further in 2016, which I will talk about more in an upcoming post.
 In the meantime, like the rest of Alberta, I will keep waiting for the downturn to end.